OutSystems/docs-odc/src/eap/external-idps.md

 After you complete the steps, [promote](deploy-apps.md) the revision of the app to the stage(s) where the provider is active.

+If you revert the provider for stage(s) back to the built-in provider, you must change the login flow for the apps back to that shown in Step 1.

 <div class="info" markdown="1">

-If you revert the provider for stage(s) back to the built-in provider, you must change the login flow for the apps back to that shown in Step 1.
+When granting end-users new roles, end-users must log out and log in for new roles to be available.

 </div>